Skye-XD/desktop-icons-ng/README.md

 - [x] Minimized use of Gtk.StyleContext as it is being depriciated, no only used to detect and set rubberband color.

+- [x] Fix Drag and Drop with X11 yet again.
+Alt key modifier does not work in X11.

 **KNOWN ISSUES**

 - [ ] On X11, in latest Ubuntu and Fedora, Gtk.GestureClick.get_current_event_state() button click returns wrong state, crashing the Program.
 Works perfectly on Wayland on all distributions tried, worked on older version of Manjaro on X, but the newer releases of Manjaro and ArchLinux also have this bug.
 This appears to be doe to an error in GJS, reported upstream [here](https://gitlab.gnome.org/GNOME/gjs/-/issues/507).
 Reported upstream [here](https://discourse.gnome.org/t/gtk4-eventcontroller-gestureclick-returns-incorrect-state-gdk-modifiertype-on-mouse-button-press-in-x11/9710) in Gnome Discourse and [here](https://bugs.launchpad.net/ubuntu/+source/gjs/+bug/1975544) on Ubuntu Launchpad.
 I have deviced a workaround to make this work under X11 for now till the bug is fixed upstream.
 Please feel free to fix and propose MR's to make this work properly.
 This is the first time this code has run on X11 in the last 8 months while many features were added to the main branch!
 Therefore be advised, X11 branch may have bugs.
 Specefically Gtk.Double Click time may be a problem as I had to do some hardcoding to make double clicks work.